Registration for Spring 2019 Classes is now open. Click on the course title to sign up.

 Q: Can I jump into a class if I don’t register?

 If you plan on taking a class, we highly encourage you to register.
 But, if you were not able to register, do not let that stop you from participating.
 Join the next class and let the instructor know.
-(There are exceptions to this, such as the Dynamics course which requires advanced registration.)
+(There are exceptions to this, for offsite classes/groups which requires advanced registration.)

 Q: Should I participate in a community or take a class?